GochoMugo/capq/README.md

 * `options` (Object):
   * `capacity` (Integer): capacity of the queue.
 Defaults to `5`.
+    * If a zero or negative capacity is specified, it defaults to `5` and a warning printed to `stderr`.
   * `autopop` (Boolean): automatically pop elements if length is exceeded.
 Defaults to `true`.
 See [notes on autopop](#autopop).

 To construct a new capped queue, you have to use `new`: